I may get paid commission for purchases made after clicking a link in this post.

 For more on mono-tasking, check out this post: How to get more done in less time on your blog

-My final tip for writing effective ‘to do’ lists is to create rewards for yourself for completing them.
-So, for example when you have completed everything on your (short, achievable) ‘to do’ list do something fun: read a book, go for a run, watch your favourite programme, take a bath, bake a cake, play with your kids – whatever would be a reward for you.
+My final tip for writing effective to do lists is to reward yourself for completing them.
+So, for example, when you have completed everything on your Daily Action Plan, reward yourself with something you enjoy: read a book, go for a run, watch your favourite TV programme, take a bath, bake a cake, play with your kids – whatever would be a reward for you.

-Think how pleasant and productive your day would be if it looked like this:
+Think how enjoyable and productive your day would be if it looked like this:

-- do everything on my (short, achievable and goal oriented) to do list
+- Do everything on your (short, achievable and goal oriented) Daily Action Plan

 Don’t miss a thing!